jeremygiberson/tdd-apigility/README.md

 ## How it Works
-This package is a Behat extension that provides two special contexts that together generate and test an Apigility configuration / skeleton.
+This package is a Behat extension that provides two special contexts that together generate and test an Configuration configuration / skeleton.
 The extension's contexts define gherkin steps you can use to describe the behavior of a RESTful or RPC endpoint.

 So as you write the tests for your service, you're also generating the code that powers